Concerns with inheritance & succession

 If you are due to inherit but don't want to pay a big inheritance tax bill, a Deed of Variation allows you to divert funds directly to someone else, or to a charity.
 Providing that all beneficiaries agree, it is a relatively simple matter.
 Our team can arrange a Deed of Variation which diverts funds to an alternative beneficiary and helps with your own personal tax planning.

-Our Private Client team can make the process of drafting a Will as easy as possible, guiding you through any technical or difficult issues with care and sensitivity.
+Our Private Wealth team can make the process of drafting a Will as easy as possible, guiding you through any technical or difficult issues with care and sensitivity.
 You can begin the process by filling in this Will information form and one of our team will be in touch